By Tiffany Selvey, Master Gardener and mama of 1

 Don’t let the heat keep you from taking care of your garden.
 Take advantage of cool air by working in mornings or evenings when the sun isn’t directly overhead and be sure to reward yourself with a cold treat after working in the garden.

-Tiffany Selvey is a Master Gardener who writes about her passion for growing, cooking, and living naturally at www.Songbird-Gardens.com.
+Tiffany Selvey is a Master Gardener who writes about her passion for growing, cooking, and living naturally at The Restoration Garden.
 When she’s not elbow deep in soil, she enjoys raising a very active son, laughing with her husband, and wrangling their pets.
-Follow Tiffany’s gardening adventures on Facebook , Instagram and on Twitter.
+Follow Tiffany’s gardening adventures on Instagram and Twitter.